 Although we don’t have much time to follow the news from the outside world (almost anything that happens once you go back over the hill entering camp), we do know that Heat Advisories are in effect for a portion of the country, including parts of the Southeast.

 Here at camp, we don’t need to look at a screen to see what the weather is – we’re outside living in the weather others are sitting in the A/C talking about!

-We know it’s been a little hotter than normal for June, but it’s about the same as most Augusts we’ve had here over the past 75 years, so it’s really nothing new.
+We know it’s been a little hotter than normal for the end of June, but it’s about the same as most Augusts we’ve had here over the past 75 years, so it’s really nothing new.
 We drink water throughout the day and blue PowerAde at meals and Canteen.
 When we want or need to take a break, we sit in the shade or in front of a fan.